Integrated Positional Therapy

 About Yoga & PT

-Yoga and PT is about helping you take advantage of your own inner healing power to keep yourself healthy, eliminate or manage pain, and move freely without frustrating limitations.
-Laura combines the ancient discipline of yoga with the biomechanics and anatomical reference of Physical Therapy for an integrative and effective approach to pain relief and improved well being.
+Laura guides you to find the tools you need to eliminate or manage pain, move freely without frustrating limitations, and to maintain or improve your active lifestyle.
+Combining the ancient discipline of yoga with the biomechanics and anatomical reference of Physical Therapy, Laura provides an integrative and effective approach to pain relief and improved well being.

 About Laura Terry